UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/20-lambda-calculus.md

 ```
 M --> N   ("M reduces to N in one step")
 ```
 No context!!
 No turnstile!!
-FIXME
+("turnstile" is the name for the |- symbol that separates the context from the conclusion)

 Just pushing terms around == calculus